The Pro's Playbook: Analyzing Deals in Seconds with the REI Prime Calculator

 3. Cap rate (10 seconds): does this match the market?
 Red flags if way above or below average.

-4. Cash-on-cash (1 minute): does this meet my minimum return threshold with my actual financing terms?
+4. Cash-on-cash (1 minute): does it meet your minimum return with your actual financing terms?

 5. DSCR (10 seconds): is there enough cushion to survive a bad quarter?

 Five metrics.
 Under 5 minutes.
 Most deals die at step 1 or step 2.
-The ones that survive all five get a property inspection and a deeper dive.
+The ones that survive all five get a property inspection and a deeper look.

 The Indianapolis Deal — Verdict

 This deal gets a showing.
-Not because one metric looks good — because all five clear the bar simultaneously.
-That's how you avoid buying a property that looks great on paper and bleeds cash in reality.
+Not because one metric looks great — because all five clear the bar at the same time.
+That's how you avoid buying a property that looks good on paper and bleeds cash in reality.

 Challenge for Today

-1. Pull up the last deal you analyzed.
-Run all five metrics with the assumptions above.
+1. Re-run your last deal.
+Apply all five metrics with the assumptions above.
 Does it still look good?

-2. If you've never calculated DSCR on your existing properties, do it now.
-Any property below 1.15 needs attention.
+2. Check DSCR on existing properties.
+Any property below 1.15 needs attention — now.

-3. Model the REI Prime Calculator at reiprime.com/calculator with a deal from your target market.
+3. Try the calculator at reiprime.com/calculator with a deal from your target market.
 See how fast you can screen it.

 Was this helpful?